AlexCrosby/24-Pin-Tester/README.md

 # 24-Pin-Tester

-NOTE: These small programs were created prior to receiving any formal computer science education for personal use, so the code quality is not reflective of my current ability.
+NOTE: These small programs were created prior to receiving any formal computer science education for personal use.

 Tests the continuity of a 24 pin cable using an arduino.